 The Device Grouping API allows the SRL to make direct associations between threads and devices.
-Since the Device Grouping functions can be used to separate the functionality of $sr_waitevtEx()$ into two sub-functions (grouping devices together and waiting for events from a group), existing applications that use $sr_waitevtEx()$ can easily be modified to use the Device Grouping API.
-If an application requires more sophisticated functionality, the Device Grouping API can be used to manipulate a device group after it has been created.
+The Device Grouping functions can be used to separate the functionality of $sr_waitevtEx()$ into two sub-functions (grouping devices together and waiting for events from a group).

 See Chapter 9, "Using the Extended Asynchronous Model" for implementation guidelines.
-See also Section 2.6, "Performance Considerations", on page 16.
+See also Section 2.8, "Performance Considerations", on page 19.